top of page

 I loved writing, photographing, and creating a newspaper and yearbook.
 But advising, taking over and rebuilding a program with over $50,000 in debt, no newspaper, no reputation, nothing, was a different beast.

 But I had the support of the best leader I’ve ever had in Principal Hernandez.
-He simply let me do my job, do what’s best for kids!
+He let me do my job, do what’s best for kids!
 I was reminded of Mrs. Singleton's words: "I’m a teacher first and a journalist second.”

 It was the best 8 years of my life (so far).